Mohid169/LQR_cart_pendulum/README.md

 ## Introduction
 The cart-pendulum system is a classic problem in control theory and dynamics.
 This project demonstrates how to use an LQR controller to stabilize an inverted pendulum mounted on a cart.
+I have three demos: slightly small theta, larger theta, and then a theta slightly smaller than 2PI to demonstrate how the controller responds to different inital conditions.
+I also tested my controller at x = 100, theta = 0 in which it was unsuccessful since LQR's gaurentees of stability are only local.

 ## Installation